Frank Messina: Early life and education

+Career

 A fan and season ticket holder of the New York Mets, Messina attends games wearing a replica team jersey emblazoned with "The Poet" on the back of the jersey.
-He has performed his poetry at Shea Stadium, though he has no official role with the team.
+He had performed his poetry at Shea Stadium, though he has no official role with the team.
 A recital of his poem Leaping Gazelle, a tribute to the athletic abilities of outfielder Endy Chávez, was recorded on Shea's outfield grass in June 2007.
 Messina's poetry has been featured on several occasions on Mets Weekly, shown on SportsNet New York and read on the air on WFAN, a New York-area sports radio station.
 In August 2006, SportsNet New York filmed Messina at Shea and at several of his performances around New York City, which were broadcast in segments later that year.
 Fans refer to him as "The Mets Poet".

 Messina for years has brought poetry to large audiences and it's not uncommon for him to be seen reading his work in theaters, stadiums and at public forums.